Fort Worth, Texas: A Weekend Getaway Itinerary

 Reata’s website says that they specialize in “legendary Texas cuisine,” which immediately piqued my interest when we were looking for an upscale place to have dinner.
 Their menu is a nice mix of homestyle southern cooking, Mexican-inspired dishes, and steaks.

 One appetizer here really stood out to me: the calf fries (pictured in the foreground below).
 The menu doesn’t explain what they are, but our waiter made sure to ask us if we knew what we were getting.
 We looked it up earlier, so we did!
 I suggest you do the same if you’re curious, because the name is definitely a euphemism.
-With that said, I am the type of adventurous eater that would definitely have to try them!
+With that said, I am the type of adventurous eater that would have to try them!

 They were a little chewy, but other than that, the dish sort of reminded me of popcorn chicken.
 They came in two giant onion rings (perhaps symbolically?) and were served with a sort of unusual gravy that looked like ranch dressing.
 We also shared a starter of bacon-wrapped shrimp that was deliciously crunchy.